 Although ski and snowboard areas have taken many steps to improve safety over the years, natural and man-made obstacles are still abundant on and around the slopes.
 In my experience, poorly marked and unprotected hazardous obstacles exist at virtually every venue, and injuries resulting from collisions with these hazards are a regular occurrence.
 In many of the incidents I have investigated, the struck obstacles were not readily visible from an uphill position, and injuries could have been prevented through the use of positive guidance and/or protective guards.

-In this article, I discuss two types of obstacles that can be found at any ski and snowboard area and some of the precautions that area operators should take in marking and/or guarding obstacles in an effort to provide a safer environment for their guests.
+This article covers two types of obstacles that can be found at any ski and snowboard area and some of the precautions that area operators should take in marking and/or guarding obstacles in an effort to provide a safer environment for their guests.

 Natural Obstacles– Bare spots, forest growth, rocks, stumps, streambeds, cliffs, trees and other natural objects.